 Backing up and Importing Profiles

-To back up your profiles, click on Export All and each profile will be saved as a .cmj file.
-You can then later re-import these by clicking on Import.
-You can also set it to automatically back up all profiles every time you shut down the app by clicking on the Backup item in the menu.
+To back up your profiles, click on Backup and each profile will be saved as a .cmjson file.
+You can then later re-import these by dropping those files in the Profiles folder.
+You can find this folder by selecting Explore in the menu.